kashaun52/Resume/index.md

 • Managed front desk and greated customers

-• Assited customers in person or over the phone with membership problems, complaints and other issues.
+• Assited customers in person or over the phone with membership problems, requests, complaints and other issues.

-• Sold gym memberships and other ammenities offer by the gym
+• Sold gym memberships and other ammenities offered by the gym

 #### Assistant cabinet maker | Concepts in Wood | Toronto, ON
 May 2019 - Present